a1exevs/ts-guards/README-DEV.md

    d) select "main" branch as a target

    e) click the "Publish release"
+8) checkout "main" and run 'yarn publish'
-8) checkout "develop" and pull, then merge "main" into "develop" and push
+9) checkout "develop" and pull, then merge "main" into "develop" and push
-9) update RELEASE-NOTES.md with using generated notes in step 7, create PR with from "common/release-notes-update-vX.X.X" to "develop" message "[Common] RELEASE-NOTES.md" update vX.X.X
+10) update RELEASE-NOTES.md with using generated notes in step 7, create PR with from "common/release-notes-update-vX.X.X" to "develop" message "[Common] RELEASE-NOTES.md" update vX.X.X

 ## Repository
 Link to repository https://github.com/a1exevs/ts-guards.